GitJournal/gitjournal.io/content/blog/2020-10-01-Sept-Update.md

 This is a scary big step to take.
 Getting paid from consulting is so much easier than a product.
 GitJournal's revenue is still far away from covering my monthly expenses, but I think I can get there by the end of the year.

 I've also taken another big decission - To be more open and transparent with all parts of GitJournal - especially the revenue and usage statistics.
+(Partly inspired by [Plausible](https://plausible.io))

 ![Sharing the stats](/images/blog/2020/10/sept_cover.jpeg)